cincospenguinos/TextAdventure/Controller/Commands/README.md

 The line that will be shown to the user is the line in the comment that begins with a tilde character ('~').
 Simply include some line in your command file's comments somewhere that has this to ensure that the help command can properly represent each of the different commands.

+The help command also provides more specific information about each command when requested.
+This is pulled from the file itself, which takes the comment line that startes with the octothorp character ('#').
+That informaton is dumped directly to the user.